Ischial Bursitis

 Ischial Bursitis: Inflammation of the ischial bursa located between the ischial tuberosity and gluteus maximus tendon

-Ischial bursitis occurs when the bursa that sits over the bony prominence at the bottom of the pelvis becomes inflamed, usually due to irritation or overuse.
+Ischial bursitis is a type of hip bursitis that occurs when the bursa that sits over the bony prominence at the bottom of the pelvis becomes inflamed, usually due to irritation or overuse.

 The ischial bursa is a cushion-like sac that helps reduce friction between the ischial bone and surrounding tissues e.g. muscles and tendons, making it easier to move your hips.
 It sits directly between the ischial tuberosity and the gluteus maximus tendon.